 6. Get Some Sun

-Vitamin D helps the body absorb and utilize magnesium, and as discussed in this post on eating a healthy pregnancy diet, Vitamin D supplements may not be able to fully replace the benefits of sunshine.
+Vitamin D helps the body absorb and utilize magnesium, and as discussed in this post on eating a healthy pregnancy diet.
+As I wrote about here, vitamin D supplements may not be able to fully replace the benefits of sunshine.

 Have you tried any remedies for morning sickness?